hecknt/heccraft.com/content/2021/arch-youtube.md

 ## Youtube and Odysee

 I now have both a [YouTube](https://www.youtube.com/channel/UC1KoQ6A0yq7NMFwQf1qMobQ) and an [Odysee](https://odysee.com/$/invite/@Hec_:6) channel.
 These channels will be talking about personal projects I've been working on, pieces of software, guides, and probably some video games.

-## Status on arch-install

-arch-install isn't actually going to be finished or released.
-I have decided that it just isn't worth it to make _yet another arch linux install script_.
-There are **so many** arch install scripts out there, with many of them being more polished **and** modular than my install script ever could've been.

-;date-posted: May 21st, 2021
-;date-modified: September 24th, 2021
-;date-posted-rss: Saturday, 25 September 2021 03:19:50 +0000